 Sludge is produced as a waste product in the wastewater treatment process.
 Treatment and preparation of sludge give rise to its own equipment requirements, which may vary significantly depending on the plant.
 The most common way of disposing of wastewater sludge is still using it in agriculture.
 This is why some countries utilize wastewater sludge thermally.
 In some cases, the wastewater sludge is delivered to an external biogas plant.

-For wastewater treatment, AVK offers gate valves, butterfly valves, check valves, slide- & knife gate valves, air valves, surface boxes, couplings, adaptors, repair clamps, tapping saddles, and accessories.
+For wastewater treatment, AVK offers gate valves, butterfly valves, check valves, knife gate valves, penstocks, air valves, couplings, adaptors, repair clamps, fittings, and accessories.